 Udine is just beautiful: small, intimate, a little Venetian, a little Imperial, the castle, the porticos with very nice shops, beautiful churches and the town hall which is a jewel, great food, fantastic wines and overall it is outside the main tourist routes so even prices are extraordinary convenient compared to the high quality of living.
 It is considered one of the best cities to live in and it is just one and a half hours from Venice.
-It is ideal for a unique destination wedding in Italy.

 Andrea Palladio, one of the most extraordinary architects of the 16th century, created some important buildings in Udine.
 The church of Santa Maria Della Purità has 18th-century frescoes by Giambattista Tiepolo and his son Domenico.
 The church dedicated to St. Mary of the Castle is probably the oldest in Udine, judging from extant fragments dating back to the Lombard era.
 It lost its parish status in 1263 when it was annexed to the larger parish of Saint'Odorico (now the Cathedral).

 Piazza della Libertà stands the town hall (Loggia del Lionello) built in 1448–1457 in the Venetian-Gothic style opposite a clock tower (Torre dell’Orologio) resembling that of the Piazza San Marco in Venice.

 What about the incredible churches for a traditional Catholic wedding?